Shangyint/langProBe/README.md

 ## TODO architecture-level
 - [ ] easier way to specify what program/dataset/optimzier to run.
 Let's use a config system!
+- [ ] add a missing mode for running experiments
+- [ ] make names mandatory for optimizers

 ### Contributing
 #### Formatting